strmprivacy/docs/docs/04-reference/01-cli-reference/strm/update/policy.md

 ### Synopsis

-Update the attributes of a policy
+Update the attributes of a Policy

 Policies can only be updated while in draft state!
 The policy to be updated must be referenced by its id.